OGS-GmbH/ngx-keycloak/README.md

 ## Configuration
 ### KeycloakConfig
-For configure this package, we need to provide a configuration with the type of ``KeycloakConfig``.
+To configure this package, we need to provide a configuration with the type of ``KeycloakConfig``.
 This configuration represents the customizations of the Keycloak-Workflow on our client-side.

 Supported properties of ``KeycloakConfig``:
 ```` typescript